What is rTMS?

 If you are interested in receiving rTMS for depression, you will need to produce a written psychological or psychiatric assessment prior to your treatment starting.
 This assessment can be carried out by a psychiatrist, psychologist or your GP.
 Once we receive your written assessment you will then need to have a free 15 minute online consultation with Dr Arghya Sarkhel to go through your assessment and ensure that rTMS is the right treatment path for you.

 Alternatively we offer a full psychiatric assessment which consists of a 1 hour appointment with Dr Arghya Sarkhel and a full written report post-assessment.
 Priced at £400, this assessment will ascertain whether you are a suitable candidate for the treatment.
-If you are deemed a suitable candidate and you book in for at least one week's worth of treatments, then the cost for the initial assessment is reduced to £200.

 The average time that a patient may receive rTMS treatments for depression is 3 - 4 weeks however a patient may require treatment lasting between 2 - 6 weeks as a guideline.